Text Size

 AHIMA22 Global Conference

-Learn about the evidence-based steps for improving the digital experience for patients with disabilities and injuries that may prevent them from fully accessing the healthcare information they need.
-Presenters will share the latest changes in WCAG 2.1 and offer a case study on a healthcare organization that has successfully improved web accessibility by becoming compliant with the guidelines.
+Description: Attendees learned evidence-based steps for improving their digital experience for patients with disabilities and injuries preventing them from fully accessing the healthcare information they need.
+Presenters included experts from AHIMA Foundation, Perkins Access, and Fredrikson & Byron.
+They shared research findings, the latest changes in WCAG 2.1, and offered a case study on a healthcare organization that successfully improved web accessibility by becoming compliant with the guidelines.

 Frontiers Health Global Conference 2022

-When hospital websites and web-based tools, such as patient portals, are designed for people with a broad range of abilities it benefits everyone – including people without disabilities and older adults.
+Description: When hospital websites and web-based tools, such as patient portals, are designed for people with a broad range of abilities it benefits everyone – including people without disabilities and older adults.
 However, many digital access barriers exist.
-This session will provide an overview of AHIMA Foundation’s research into the role of web accessibility in increasing the proportion of people who can equitably view, download, and send their electronic health information.
-From an accessibility program implementation and compliance perspective, the Disability Equity Collaborative will share challenges, opportunities, and lessons learned from ADA coordinators working in diverse healthcare organizations.
+This session provided an overview of AHIMA Foundation’s research into the role of web accessibility in increasing the proportion of people who can equitably view, download, and send their electronic health information.
+From an accessibility program implementation and compliance perspective, the Disability Equity Collaborative shared challenges, opportunities, and lessons learned from ADA coordinators working in diverse healthcare organizations.

 Icon of someone giving a presentation